johnnyjoxenfree/CLIpher/README.md

 ./CLIpher.sh -r 'all my ghosts' -e                  # can use tag '-r' or '--rot13' The ciphertext is: nyy zl tubfgf

+# for the atbash cipher

+./CLIpher.sh -a 'ivxpovhh wirermt' -d               # can use tag '-a' or '--atbash' The plaintext is: reckless driving
 ```